 Mobility-focused routines may contribute to:

 If you're looking specifically for warm-up strategies, check out Dynamic Warm-Up Exercises for Runners.
+And don't miss our guide dedicated to Foot and Ankle Strength: Mobility and Stability Strategies for Active Adults.

 This example routine blends dynamic and static movements commonly included in runner mobility programs.
 It can be used as part of a warm-up, cooldown, or active recovery session.